indigotech/taq-github-bot/src/data/github/tracks/track-3/steps/step-1.md

 Your task now is to create a **Login Screen**.

-# Task 1 - Login screen
+# Step 1 - Login screen

 Your screen should have a form containing: